-All States Parties to the Convention meet in General Assembly once every two years during the ordinary session of the General Conference of UNESCO.
+All States Parties to the Convention meet in General Assembly once every 2 years during the ordinary session of the General Conference of UNESCO.
 They elect the World Heritage Committee, make policy decisions, and examine the statement of accounts of the World Heritage Fund.

 The World Heritage Committee